sigfredonin/Z80-John-Bell-80-280/README.md

 Most of the Z80 CPU outputs drive the inputs of the Z80 PIO, the EPROM, and the two 2114 RAM chips, all of which are rated at 10&mu;A << 1 TTL load.
-/MREQ and /RD also drive one input to the EPROM address decode logic.
+/MREQ and /RD each also drive one input to the EPROM address decode logic.
 These are all easily within the capability of the Z80 outputs.

 A15, though, is connected to 3: